A Simple Algorithm for Computing BOCP: Related Work

 We first clarify several technical terms for ease of presentation.
 It is well known that there are three typical boolean operations: intersection, union, and difference.
-Note that \textit{polygon clipping} mentioned in many papers actually is to compute the \textit{difference} of two polygons \cite{BalaRVatti:aGeneric}.
-Given two polygons, the one to be clipped is called the \textit{subject polygon}, another is usually called the \textit{clip polygon} or \textit{clip window} \cite{Sutherland:reentrant,BalaRVatti:aGeneric,You-DongLiang:AnAnalysis}.
+Note that \textit{polygon clipping} mentioned in many papers is actually to compute the \textit{difference} of two polygons \cite{BalaRVatti:aGeneric}.
+Given two polygons, the one to be clipped is called the \textit{subject polygon}, another is usually called the \textit{clip polygon} or \textit{clip window} \cite{You-DongLiang:AnAnalysis,Sutherland:reentrant,BalaRVatti:aGeneric}.
 Given a polygon, if there is a pair of non-adjacent edges intersecting with each other, this polygon is usually called the \textit{self-intersection} polygon \cite{RDAndreev:Algorithm,GuntherGreiner:efficient,MRivero:Boo}.
-Throughout this paper, the \textit{traditional polygon} refers to the polygon whose boundaries consist of \textit{only} straight line segments, \textit{regardless of} whether it is convex or concave.
+Throughout this paper, the \textit{traditional polygon} refers to the polygon whose boundaries consist of \textit{only} straight line segments, while the \textit{circular-arc polygon} refers to the polygons whose boundaries consist of circular arcs, or both straight line segments and circular arcs.
 We are now ready to review the previous works most related to ours.